-So today I thought I would compare and test 4 leather cleaning products that fall in two different categories: leather wipes vs leather cleaner/conditioners.
+Today I thought I would compare and test 4 leather cleaning products that fall into two different categories: leather wipes vs leather cleaner/conditioners.

 So I stopped by my local Walmart and picked up a few of these products (you can also find on Amazon) to see which one really did the best job.